Konfekt/vim-formatprgs/README.md

-This repository contains Vim configuration files that set the `formatprg` option for various common code file types, according to the availability of the most common format programs on your computer.
+This repository contains Vim configuration files that set the `formatprg` (respectively `:formatexpr`) option for various common code file types, according to the availability of the most common format programs on your computer.

 The `formatprg` option in Vim specifies an external program to use for formatting the current buffer.

-It determines in particular the behavior of the `gq` operator;
+In particular, the behavior of the `gq` operator;
 for example, `gqip` formats the current text block.

 This plug-in adds file type specific settings (for common programming languages such as Python, Java, ...) that set it to popular options.